The best mobile app monetization strategies

 Best practices for game monetization

 When it comes to growing your game, one of the most important metrics to focus on is LTV.
-In Nadav’s presentation, he outlined 2 steps to consider when optimizing your ad strategy to optimize and maximize LTV, implementing ad units to optimize impressions per user and the waterfall.
+In Nadav’s presentation, he outlined 2 steps to consider when optimizing your ad strategy to maximize LTV, implementing ad units to optimize impressions per user and the waterfall.

 Nadav noted that at ironSource, we divide ad units into two categories: